 Ideal candidates for earlobe reduction are men and women who are unhappy with the size, shape, or appearance of their earlobes.
 People with large earring holes, elongated earlobes, or those who used to wear gauges are often great candidates for this simple, minimally-invasive surgical procedure.

 Patients should be in good health to be cleared for surgery and must maintain realistic expectations.
 Smokers must be willing to quit to help prevent complications of earlobe repair and promote proper healing.
 Dr. Hojjat assesses the candidacy of each individual patient during the initial consultation and is happy to advise patients on the procedures he thinks will suit their needs.

 An Earlobe Surgery Consultation

-Before scheduling an earlobe reduction, patients must meet with Dr. Hojjat at our West Hollywood offices to discuss their goals and to ensure that they are good candidates for the procedure.
-This meeting allows prospective patients to get to know Dr. Hojjat and his staff, and get a custom treatment plan.
+Before scheduling an earlobe reduction, patients must meet with Dr. Hojjat at our Irvine offices to discuss their goals and to ensure that they are good candidates for the procedure.
+This meeting allows prospective patients to get to know Dr. Hojjat and his staff and get a custom treatment plan.

 During the consultation, Dr. Hojjat goes over the patient’s health history and asks questions about their aesthetic goals and expectations.
 He will perform an exam of the earlobe area and make suggestions for treatment options.
 Finally, patients can ask questions and address any concerns they may have.
-For patients desiring a faster correction, procedure room time can be scheduled as well as the initial consult on the same day.
+For patients desiring a faster correction, procedure room time and the initial consult can be scheduled on the same day.

 The Earlobe Reduction Procedure

-Earlobe repair is a minimally invasive surgery that is performed under local anesthesia in West Hollywood.
+Earlobe surgery is a minimally invasive surgery that is performed under local anesthesia in Irvine.
 Although patients are awake during the surgery, they will feel no pain.

 Each earlobe should take around 10 to 15 minutes to repair.
 Patients can return home shortly after the procedure.